cjdbarlow/Part-One/variations_in_anatomy.md

     * Disproportionately **large tongue** that complicates laryngoscopy
     * **Epiglottis** is **u-shaped**, **longer**, and **stiffer**
     * **Larynx lies at C4** (rather than C6 in adults)
-    * Narrowest part of the upper airway is at the cricoid
+    * Narrowest part of the upper airway is **the transverse diameter of the vocal cords**
-    Oedema due to trauma may rapidly cause airway obstruction.
+    Not at the cricoid.
 * Intrathoracic changes
     * Intrathoracic trachea is also shorter
     May be only 4cm long, so there is little margin for error in tube placement.